jalley64/Royal-Rumble-League-Constitution/README.md

    BE | 15 | No Limi
    IR | 2 | No Limit

+ ### Taxi Squad ###
+   - 3 taxi squad spots
+   - rookies and sophomores only
+   - After the season has started, a player removed from the taxi squad cannot be put back on.
+   - no poaching

 ## __Section V - Free Agency & Trading__ ##

 ### Free Agency ###